Undergraduate Terms and Conditions 2016/17

 The Occupier shall not hold parties in or on the Unit or in or on any part of the Complex nor play musical instruments, radios, televisions or other sound-producing apparatus in such a manner as to cause distraction or nuisance to other Occupiers at any time.
 A “no noise” policy is in place between 11pm and 7am, 7 days a week, 365 days per year.
 Noise is considered a nuisance when sound can be clearly heard outside the Unit.
 Where DCU Security break up a gathering/party, Occupiers must return to their own accommodation immediately on their instruction.
 A fine of €50 will be imposed for noise and a fine of €100 for each party.

-Given the proximity of the Complex to the Student Hub, the Operator herby notifies the Occupier that various planned events will take place throughout the year which may result in excessive noise.
+On the Glasnevin campus, given the proximity of the Complex to the Student Hub, the Operator herby notifies the Occupier that various planned events will take place throughout the year which may result in excessive noise.
 In addition, a high level of noise is expected to be generated from building works on the site of the Student Hub.
 The Occupier hereby acknowledges and accepts the above.

 9. Keys / Access

 a) Upon receipt of their student card for the University, the Occupier must provide it to be programmed and used as the access card for the Unit.
 A temporary card, only one per Occupier, will be provided by the Operator until the student card is issued by the University Registry Office.